Rgtemze/VComment/README.md

 var indices = [0, 1, 2, 0];
 ```

-Then, when the variable selected (hovering is not enough [2]), its description will be available on the pop-up.
+Then, when the variable is hovered, its description will be available on the pop-up.

+> Variable comments are not shared between files.

 ![Demo](/images/demo.png)